Links on Android Authority may earn us a commission. Learn more.

-A number of video services like Google Play Movies, Netflix, and Amazon Prime Video don’t allow some smartphones to stream movies or TV shows at resolutions higher than 480p.
+A number of video services like Disney Plus, Netflix, and Prime Video don’t allow some smartphones to stream movies or TV shows at resolutions higher than 480p.
 The reason for the lockout is that these services are protected by digital rights management (DRM), to prevent the copying and unauthorized redistribution of these video files.

 Here’s what you need to know about Widevine and how it works.